Baltoli/project-docs/notes/log.md

   * The optimised manifest can then be used as a drop-in replacement for the non-optimised version (bonus from this is that the program can then be instrumented using both versions and their behaviour compares).
+* Gist of this is that what we want is really a new TESLA tool (`tesla-static`) that takes an bitcode file and a manifest for analysis, then returns a new with possibly different contents.
+  * Benefit of this is that we're not doing anything unsafe at the bitcode level (in this particular model).
+All we do there is analysis of some kind that informs the different manifest.
+  * Probably need this to be whole-program analysis.
+Should therefore investigate whether `llvm-link` can be built into the build system (i.e. that it plays nicely with instrumentation etc.)